SyedShahulAhmed/Ps5-Website/README.md

 ## 🚀 Overview

 This project provides a sample showcase of the PlayStation 5 console, featuring a simple, static webpage.
-It is designed for practice purposes and aims to help learn and apply **HTML**, **CSS**, and **JavaScript**.
+It is designed for practice purposes and aims to help learn and apply **HTML**, **CSS**.

 ---